Vertical Sleeve Gastrectomy—Open

 Average Hospital Stay

-The usual length of stay is 4-6 days.
-If there are any problems, you will need to stay longer.
+The usual length of stay is 4 to 6 days.
+If you have any problems, you may need to stay longer.

 At the Hospital